 Version 2.10.0 (second half of July 2016)

-• Queue Statistics and Queue Monitoring: Interfaces for ongoing online monitoring and for monitoring the backend queues.
+• Queue statistics and queue monitoring: Interfaces for continuous online monitoring and for monitoring the backend's queues.

-To monitor the queues (Queues) of the Benno MailArchiv backend modularized with version 2.6.0, interfaces are available from this version onwards, which can be used to access statistical queue data, etc. The monitoring of Benno MailArchiv via system monitoring systems such as Nagios is hereby possible to a much greater depth (monitoring of each individual queue up to bottleneck detection, etc.) than was possible before version 2.6.0.
-(As of < 2.6.0, the rather monolithic backend service can only be monitored as a whole or the inflow of emails to be archived).
+For monitoring the queues (Queues) of the Benno MailArchiv backend modularized with version 2.6.0, interfaces are available from this version, through which statistical queue data etc. can be accessed.
+Monitoring of Benno MailArchiv via system monitoring tools such as, for example, Nagios is thereby possible at a significantly greater depth (monitoring each individual queue down to bottleneck detection, etc.) than was possible before version 2.6.0.
+(As of < 2.6.0 the rather monolithic backend service can only be monitored as a whole or the inflow of mails to be archived can be monitored).

 Version 2.12.0 (mid-August 2016)

-• Graphical evaluation of queue statistics and other metadata: Graphical evaluations and overviews regarding the message volume of the backend queues.
+• Graphical analysis of queue statistics and other metadata: Graphical analyses and Üversichten regarding the message volumes of the backend queues.

 Version 3.0.0 (Mid-October 2016)

-• Benno MailArchiv Enterprise Edition: Scalable, distributable, partially re-indexable, redundant search index through Elastic Search.
+• Benno MailArchiv Enterprise Edition: Through Elastic Search scalable, distributable, partially re-indexable, redundant search index.

-Version 3 of Benno MailArchiv will bring significant changes and enhancements with the introduction of Elastic Search.
-The newly added Elastic Search technology represents an additional software layer in the Benno stack and further abstracts the management of the still Lucene-based search index from the remaining application logic.
-In particular, very large scale installations benefit from these innovations, as the search index managed by Elastic Search can be maintained distributably across multiple servers.
-Thus, the search index can be maintained redundantly, minimizing failure risks as well as, for example, the re-indexability of parts of the overall index.
-Overall, large and very large hosting providers as well as corresponding end-user companies can secure enormous scaling potential, significantly more flexibility, and a significant degree of additional robustness with the Benno MailArchiv Enterprise Edition.
+Version 3 of Benno MailArchiv will, with the Einführung of Elastic Search strong Veränderungen and extensions of the Möglichkeiten.
+The newly added technology Elastic Search represents an zusätzliche software layer in the Benno stack and further abstracts the management of the still Lucene-based search index from the rest of the application logic.
+Insbes. very large scale installations benefit from these innovations, because the search index managed by Elastic Search, e.g., can be distributed über multiple servers.
+Thus the search index can, for example, be kept redundant, which minimizes failure risks as well as, e.g., the re-indexability of parts of the overall index.
+Overall, können sich große and very große hosting providers as well as corresponding end‑user companies secure enormous scaling potential, significantly more Flexibilität and a clear Maß of zusätzlicher robustness with the Benno MailArchiv Enterprise Edition.

-• Expansion of Benno MailArchiv WebApp 2 for the Enterprise Edition: Graphical evaluations and representation of statistical information of the archive.
+• Extension of the Benno MailArchiv WebApp 2 for the Enterprise Edition: Graphical evaluations and presentation of statistical information of the archive.

-The WebApp is extended for the Enterprise Edition with some statistical evaluations in graphical form, which are presented within the WebApp and give the user insights into a number of parameters about the mail archive.
-These graphical evaluations and displays are available only for the Enterprise Edition for the time being.
-Elastic Search provides a multitude of data for such evaluations, including graphical processing.
+The WebApp is extended for the Enterprise Edition with some statistical evaluations in graphical form, which are displayed within the WebApp and give the user insights into a range of parameters about the mail archive.
+These graphical evaluations and displays are, for the time being, only available for the Enterprise Edition.
+Elastic Search provides by default a multitude of data for such evaluations, including graphical processing.

 Further course of versions 2.x and 3.x